Confronting Evangelism Zeal Decline Among Busters, Boomers and Elders

 Church driven

 -Bible Initiative - this is an opportunity for churches to secure two boxes of the Bible to give as a gift to prospects to help cultivate spiritual discussion and awareness.
 Churches will get two boxes of Bibles in time for your Christmas events.
 These paperback Bibles come in NIV Translation.
 Translations like KJV, NKJV, ESV have to be special ordered by October 25, 2015 to make it in time for Christmas.
 To minimize financial burden of shipping and handling - we suggest you make your arrangement on to pick up from the convention office or ask someone to bring it along in case they are flying to Oahu.
-For any questions, please call Lisa or Bong at (808) 946-9581.
+For any questions, please call Lisa or Bong at (808) 946-9581.-My Hope - Billy Graham Evangelistic Association starts its year of proclamation on Nov 7, partnering with local churches and small groups showing a powerful video about the gospel and a preaching of the gospel.

 Event driven (as a church)